Manaslu Circuit Alternative Route

 • Accommodation:Tea House

-With views of Manaslu to our left and the Annapurna ranges to our right we descend from Bhimthang through yak pastures to the first signs of the Dudh Khola's headwaters trickling down the slope.
+With views of Manaslu to our left and the Annapurna ranges to our right, we descend from Bhimthang through yak pastures to the first signs of the Dudh Khola's headwaters trickling down the slope.
 A bridge across leads to a path that gradually leaves behind the alpine climate and takes us down through familiar rhododendron forests to a narrow valley of terraced fields and patchwork crops.
-We reach the small and picturesque village of Tilje and then make our way uphill to Dharapani, the major trekking confluence in the region and modern starting point for trekkers heading out on the Annapurna Circuit and their goal of reaching Thorong La pass.
-With time and intent, we too can head in the same direction.
+We reach the small and picturesque village of Goa overnight, where you will have the best accommodation, a hot shower, wifi, and delicious meals for the entire trek.

 • Max.
 Altitude:1400m/4593ft.

-A long day's driving by jeep/bus to either Pokhara or Kathmandu as you prefer.
+Driving by bus to either Pokhara or Kathmandu, as you prefer.

 Farewell and drop-off at the airport, or the opportunity to join another of our programs.